 - Have bounce rates increased?
 Cool your campaign down.

 - Got a spike in spam complaints?
 Cool your campaign and check that your unsubscribe button is in plain sight.

-- Are open rates dropping?
-Falling open rates are a sign that you’re no longer engaging your audience.
+- Are click rates dropping?
+Falling click rates are a sign that you’re no longer engaging your audience.
 It can also signal and result in your sender reputation dropping.

-Google and Microsoft both provide free tools to help you check your sender reputation and deliverability.
+Google, Microsoft, and Verizon provide free tools to help you check your sender reputation and deliverability.
 Gmail Postmaster is a handy tool that will take the guesswork out of understanding your reputation.

 At a glance, it will tell you whether the ISP considers you to be a Good, Medium, Low, or Bad sender.
 It will also give you data on authentication failures, spam complaints, and more.
-Microsoft SNDS for Outlook and Hotmail works in a very similar way.
+Microsoft SNDS for Outlook and Hotmail, and Verizon Postmaster Tool for Yahoo and AOL work in a very similar way.

 Once your metrics have stabilized, and everything looks good, it’s time to scale.